Kingxukai/linux/Documentation/dev-tools/propeller.rst

 The default CONFIG_PROPELLER_CLANG setting covers kernel space objects for Propeller builds.
-One can, however, enable or disable Propeller build for individual files and directories by adding a line similar to the following to the respective kernel Makefile:
+One can, however, enable or disable Propeller build for individual files and directories by adding a line similar to the following to the woke respective kernel Makefile:

 - For enabling a single file (e.g. foo.o)::